-“She wants you to be happy with a snobby woman like her!
-If I ever have kids she’s not going to be around to turn them into little capricious monsters like her!”
+“She wants you to be happy with a rich, snobby woman!
+If I ever have kids, she’s not going to be around to turn them into capricious little monsters like her!”

 “You’re talking about my mother here...” he warned her.

 “Whatever.
 I’m done with this.”
-She snapped, turning back and walking into the bathroom to get her nourishing creams and makeup.
+She turned back and walked into the bathroom.

-“Can we talk about this later, please?” he asked in a calmer tone of voice when she came back.
+“Can we talk about this, please?” he asked in a calmer tone of voice when she came back.

 “No. I’m tired of everything.
-The lies, the fake smiles, the posturing...”
+The lies, the fake smiles…” she said, zipping the suitcase.

 “Liz, I love you and I want to marry you.
 I want to start a new chapter together...
-I’d love to see my daughter growing up to be a beauty, just like her mom.
-Why don’t you see it?” he asked, looking truly lost, as if she had just lost her mind.
+Why don’t you see it?” he asked, truly lost, as if she had lost her mind.
 His eyes pleading.

 At any other moment, she would have felt weakened and enamored by his words but that last year had slowly broken them apart.
-She knew he loved her, he had been nothing but good to her but she was tired of begging for attention and support, she was tired of his overbearing family trying to control their lives.
+She knew he loved her, he had been nothing but good to her, but she was tired of begging for attention and support.
+She was tired of his overbearing family trying to control their lives.
+The pain had turned unbearable, loneliness and emptiness eating her alive.
 She hadn’t signed up for that.

 “Yeah.
 I can see the big dreams you have for us, but you never listen to my opinions.”

 “Are you serious?”
 She spat.
 “Nick, I haven’t worked my ass off for so many years to end up being a housewife as your mom wants me to be at the age of thirty.
-I have dreams of my own too, you know?.”
-She paused feeling a lump in her throat.
-“We want things from life that are not compatible.”
-She almost choked at the end.
+I have dreams too, you know?”
+She was on the verge of tears.
+“We want things from life that are not compatible...”
+Lizbeth almost choked at the end.

 “What are you implying?”
 Concern covered his face, making it even harder for her to say the words that had to be said.

-Lizbeth swallowed hard, looking into his beautiful eyes for the last time.
+Lizbeth swallowed hard, looking into his beautiful eyes for one last time.
 “I’m sorry but we’re done.”